Air Fryer Recipe

 Method

-- In a large pan, heat the olive oil over medium heat.
-Add the sliced onions and a pinch of salt.
+- Warm the olive oil in a large pan over a medium heat.
+Add the sliced onions with a pinch of salt.

-- Cook slowly for about 15-20 minutes, stirring occasionally, until the onions are soft and beginning to brown.
+- Cook gently for about 15-20 minutes, stirring now and then, until the onions are soft and just starting to brown.

-- Add the balsamic vinegar and brown sugar to the pan, stir well, and continue to cook for another 5-10 minutes until the onions are sticky and deeply caramelised.
+- Add the balsamic vinegar and brown sugar to the pan, stir thoroughly, and cook for a further 5-10 minutes, until the onions are sticky and deeply caramelised.

-- Remove from heat and set aside to cool slightly.
+- Take off the heat and leave to cool slightly.

 - Preheat your air fryer to 180°C (350°F).

-- Roll out the puff pastry on a lightly floured surface and cut into small circles to fit your tartlet moulds or your air fryer's basket.
+- Roll out the puff pastry on a lightly floured surface, then cut it into small circles to fit your tartlet moulds or your air fryer basket.

-- In each pastry circle, place a generous spoonful of the caramelised onion mixture.
-Top each with a slice of goat cheese.
+- Put a generous spoonful of the caramelised onion mixture onto each pastry circle.
+Top each one with a slice of goat cheese.

-- Carefully place the tartlets into the air fryer basket.
+- Carefully arrange the tartlets in the air fryer basket.

-- Cook for 10-12 minutes or until the pastry is golden and puffed, and the cheese is melted and bubbling.
+- Cook for 10-12 minutes, or until the pastry is golden and puffed and the cheese has melted and is bubbling.

-- Garnish with a sprig of fresh thyme and serve warm.
+- Finish with a sprig of fresh thyme and serve warm.

 Why this works in an air fryer